psarando/shire-reckoning/README.md

 then the New Year's Day of both the Gondor and Shire calendars would have corresponded with December 20 in T.A.
 3019.

 Now note that the year 6460 in a Gregorian calendar is also a leap year, so Astron 6 in T.A.
-3019 would have correspond to the Gregorian March 25 (to see this for yourself,
+3019 would have corresponded to the Gregorian March 25 (to see this for yourself,
 [set the Shire Calendar to start reckoning from December 20 and the Gregorian Date to March 25, 6460](http://psarando.github.io/shire-reckoning/#tolkien-calendars)).
 This also means the Shire Reckoning New Year's Day was another day behind in T.A.
-3020, which means Astron 6 correspond to Gregorian March 25 again (the date the mallorn tree first flowered in the Party Field), until the Overlithe in that "Great Year of Plenty" re-synced Shire New Year's Day with December 20 in T.A.
+3020, which means Astron 6 corresponded to Gregorian March 25 again (the date the mallorn tree first flowered in the Party Field), until the Overlithe in that "Great Year of Plenty" re-synced Shire New Year's Day with December 20 in T.A.
 3021.